Zalgazor/Zalgazor/README.md

 <img src = "https://img.itch.zone/aW1hZ2UvMTc5MDI1OC8xMDUyMDMzNy5wbmc=/original/WpsuG2.png" alt="Siestalipsis" width=250 height=250>
 </a>

-A 2D puzzle-platformer based in a zombie apocalypse in Andalusia, Spain, with comedic features.
+A 2D puzzle platformer based on a zombie apocalypse in Andalusia, Spain, with comedic features.
 Programmed in LUA and using Löve library.

 ### 📱Connect with me: